StevenClontz/prof.clontz.org/classes/2018/08/ma238/drive.md

 ---
 layout: page
-title: "Google Drive Instructions"
+title: "Google Drive"
-description: "Linear Algebra - 2018 Summer"
+description: "Instructions"
 ---

 * Go to <https://drive.google.com> or use the Google Drive app